carlxd9/CodeTraining/README.md

-# A Training Page
+# The Playground
-this is only a repository to store code.
+this is my repository to store code.

-I'm creating a <a href="https://carlxd9.github.io/CodeTraining/" target="_blank">list</a> with some front-end programs to exercise my learnings.
+There is a <a href="https://carlxd9.github.io/CodeTraining/" target="_blank">list</a> with some front-end programs I've made.
-* Each exercise will have a same program in different languages.
 * There will be other back-end languages as well.